 The US responds by placing a ban on the export of steel, scrap metal and aviation fuel to Japan.

 On 1 August, Ishii's Ping Fan research unit is renamed the Epidemic Prevention and Water Purification Department of the Kwantung Army, or Manchukuo Unit 731 for short.

-At the unit's official opening the now Lieutenant-general Ishii states that although a doctor's mission is to cure the sick, the work on which he and his staff "are now about to embark is the complete opposite of these principles."
+At the unit's official opening Ishii states that although a doctor's mission is to cure the sick, the work on which he and his staff "are now about to embark is the complete opposite of these principles".

-Over the next five years Unit 731 will become a gruesome laboratory for the testing of pathogens like plague, cholera, epidemic haemorrhagic fever, anthrax, typhoid, tuberculosis, syphilis, salmonella, tetanus, gas gangrene, smallpox, botulism, meningitis and yellow fever.
+Over the next five years Unit 731 becomes a gruesome laboratory for the testing of pathogens like plague, cholera, epidemic haemorrhagic fever, anthrax, typhoid, tuberculosis, syphilis, salmonella, tetanus, gas gangrene, smallpox, botulism, meningitis and yellow fever.

-Prisoners of war and civilians from China, Korea, Mongolia and the former Soviet Union will be subjected to the experiments.
-Prisoners of war from the US, Britain, Australia and New Zealand will also be used.
+Prisoners of war and civilians from China, Korea, Mongolia and the former Soviet Union are subjected to the experiments.
+Prisoners of war from the US, Britain, Australia and New Zealand are also used.

 The prisoners are either injected with the pathogens or forced to eat infected food or breathe contaminated air.
 They are then either left to die from the contagion or killed prematurely so that the course of the disease can be observed by autopsy.
 Some "autopsies" are conducted on still-living and fully conscious prisoners.